Bethesda announces Fallout 76 with mysterious teaser

 — Fallout (@Fallout) May 30, 2018

 Fallout is one of Bethesda’s biggest franchises.
-The last entry, 2015’s Fallout 4, made $750 million in its first day at retail.
+The last entry, 2015’s role-playing game Fallout 4, made $750 million in its first day at retail.

 According to Kotaku, Fallout 76 will be an online game of some sort.
 It is not clear if that means it will be full MMORPG (massively multiplayer online role-playing game).